 To claim credit for this Earthcache: you must meet the following requirements:

-- You must E-mail to me the answers to the following questions which require you to visit the enclosed observation building and read the exhibit signs:
+- You must "Send Message" to me with the answers to the following questions which require you to visit the enclosed observation building and read the exhibit signs:

 (a.)
-On the “Weather Cycle” exhibit sign, email to me the temperature difference from the Maui beaches and the summit of Haleakala.
+On the “Weather Cycle” exhibit sign, "Send Message" to me the temperature difference from the Maui beaches and the summit of Haleakala.

 (b.)
-On “The Haleakala Landscape” exhibit sign, email to me the name for “the hills within the valley.
+On “The Haleakala Landscape” exhibit sign, "Send Message" to me the name for “the hills within the valley.

 (c.)
-On the “Summit Area” exhibit sign, email to me the name of the unique plant that has adapted to the summits climate extremes.
+On the “Summit Area” exhibit sign, "Send Message" to me the name of the unique plant that has adapted to the summits climate extremes.

 - NOW OPTIONAL - At the above coordinates, take a picture of yourself and/or your GPSr with the summit sign in the background.